 Urban wildlife garden tip 3: Add a food source

 This can be a slightly tricky one if you live in an area with lots of cats!
 It’s still possible to put bird feeders out, though, just make sure you put them high enough.
 A tree is ideal, as it also provides cover, but otherwise you could position feeders on a high fence or the wall of the house.
-Top them up regularly with a varied offering of nuts, dried fruit, seed, suet and fresh fruit to attract varied visitors.
+Top them up regularly with a varied offering of nuts, dried fruit, seed, suet fat balls and fresh fruit to attract varied visitors.

 Urban wildlife garden tip 4: Don’t use pesticides